RadoslavBotov/Wave-Function-Collapse/README.md

 ## Startup
 > Activate virtual environment.
+>
 > Install requirements.txt.
+>
 > Run ```python main.py``` with Wave Function Collapse as working directory.

+## Menus

++ File Menu
+    + Save As - save current canvas state as an image
++ Tile Sets - choose from available TileSet's / if you want to clean current canvas, choose a TileSet
+    + asymmetrical_tile_set - 18 tile variations / demonstrates asymmetrical images / CAN dead end
+    + circuit_tile_set - 88 tile variations / demonstrates more complicated images / CAN dead end
+    + default_tile_set - 16 tile variations / demonstrates basic images / CANNOT dead end
++ Cells
+    + Show extra information - draw amount of tiles available in each cell to chose from
++ Solver
+    + solver - automatically solve and fills current state of canvas / CANNOT be interrupted

 ## Tile format
 A Tile has an image and side_codes.